MTD Is Live. Don't Fall Behind! Start Today for Free

 Apr 2, 2026

-For UK landlords, the difference between a correct expense claim and an incorrect one is not always obvious.
-HMRC applies the wholly and exclusively test to every deduction claimed against rental income, due to which the line between an allowable revenue cost and disallowable capital expenditure is regularly the subject of enquiry.
+For UK landlords, the difference between a correct expense claim against rental income and an incorrect one is not always obvious.
+HMRC applies the wholly and exclusively test to every deduction claimed, due to which the line between an allowable revenue cost and disallowable capital expenditure is regularly the subject of enquiry.

 This article sets out which expenses landlords can deduct through Self Assessment, which costs HMRC will not accept and why, and the specific reliefs that sit outside the standard expense rules.
 Record-keeping sits at the centre of all of this, and with Making Tax Digital for Income Tax changing how landlords report to HMRC, getting organised digitally is no longer something that can wait until the end of the tax year.